M1Rizwan/MR-Demo/README.md

 # MR-Demo
-This is Intial Test Repository.
+This is Initial Test Repository.
 <br>